tiagolobocastro/rawfile-localpv/README.md

 <BR>

 #### All the above issues stem from the same root cause:
-   - hostPath/LocalPVs are simple bind-mounts from the host filesystem into the pod.
+   - HostPath/LocalPVs are simple bind-mounts from the host filesystem into the pod.

 ### The idea behind RawFile-LocalPV

-To use a Filesystem based 'extent file' as the emulated block device (i.e. a soft-LUN block device), and leverage the LINUX loop device to associate that soft-LUN file as a complete flexibe block device (i.e. an emulated soft disk device).
+To use a Filesystem based 'extent file' as the emulated block device (i.e. a soft-LUN block device), and leverage the LINUX loop device to associate that soft-LUN file as a complete flexible block device (i.e. an emulated soft disk device).
 At this point you can create a PV with a fileystem on it.
 This allows you to...

 > [!NOTE]
 > - You can monitor volume usage by running `df -hT` in `O(1)` since each soft-LUN block device is mounted separately on the local node (displaying utilization status/metrics or each mountpoint).